 If you wish to register with the practice you can download our New Patient Questionnaire and GMS1 form from the menu below.
 Please print out the forms onto A4 paper and once completed and signed forward to Llanfyllin surgery by post.

 Please ensure you have sufficient medication from your previous surgery for 28 days as it can take a number of weeks for us to receive your medical records.
+You will need to provide us with an up to date summary of the medication that you are currently prescribed from your current surgery.
 If you have already moved away from your previous surgery before registering here and need medication, you will need to contact your previous surgery who can arrange to send a prescription to a local pharmacy where it will be dispensed.

 Are You Prescribed Regular Medication?